 - You will have the opportunity to ask questions

-- You will be required to bring an academic reference, which will be checked by staff
+- an academic reference, which will be checked by staff

-- If you received qualifications from school or college, please bring them with you.
+- If you received qualifications from school or college, please send them in.
 If you do not have qualifications, don't worry, as there are no necessary qualifications for this course.

 - You will have a one-to-one interview with a member of the Social Sciences team (who will be happy to answer any questions you may have).